Sherry5Wu/ft_trancedence/services/auth-service/docs/auth-service.md

 {
-  "id": "UUID",          // Always required for identifying user "email": "user@email", // Useful for quick lookups "role": "user",        // Default role now, can expand later (admin, mod, etc.)
+  "id": "UUID",          // Always required for identifying user "email": "user@email", // Useful for quick lookups "usename": "userA",    // Use for showing the username for frontend "role": "user",        // Default role now, can expand later (admin, mod, etc.)
   "is2FAEnabled": true   // Optional, useful for enforcing flows }